CyberTea0X/delta_art/README.md

 # delta_art
-Just rewrite of my course work in Go, mainly, the backend part.
+Complete rewrite of my course work all by myself using Go for backend (gorm, gin, jwt) and Typescript(sweltejs)

+## Main objectives:
+ - JWT with refresh and access tokens for safety
+ - Websockets for chat
+ - Cloud or some database as images storage
+ - Try ORM

 ## Backend .env template